reumandc/InteractingMoranEffects/README.md

-This study was partly funded by the U.S. National Science Foundation (NSF) through linked NSF-OCE awards 2023555, 2023523, 2140335, and 2023474 to M.C.N.C, K.C.C., T.W.B, and D.C.R., respectively; and by NSF-Math Bio award 1714195 to D.C.R.; and by support to D.C.R. from the James S. McDonnell Foundation and the California Department of Fish and Wildlife Delta Science Program.
+This study was partly funded by the U.S. National Science Foundation (NSF) through linked NSF-OCE awards 2023555, 2023523, 2140335, and 2023474 to M.C.N.C, K.C.C., T.W.B, and D.C.R., respectively; and by NSF-Math Bio award 1714195 to D.C.R.; and by support to D.C.R. from the James S. McDonnell Foundation, the Humboldt Foundation, and the California Department of Fish and Wildlife Delta Science Program.
 This project used data developed through the Santa Barbara Coastal Long Term Ecological Research project, funded through NSF-OCE award 1831937.
 The authors thank Vadim Karatayev, Maowei Liang, Kyle Emery, Nat Coombs, Adeola Adeboje and Ethan Kadiyala for helpful discussions.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or the other funders.